roba269/CarND-LaneLines-P1-submit/writeup.md

 # **Finding Lane Lines on the Road**

-This is a write-up for Project 1 - Finding Lane Lines in Udacity's Self Driving Car Nanodegree program.
+This is a write-up for Project 1 - Finding Lane Lines in Udacity's Self Driving Car Nanodegree program by Liang He.

 ### Pipeline description